Home

 For example, in the simplest form, if your organization owns a parking lot, and it rents out the lot to a business so they have a place for their customers to park, that income is not related to your stated purposes.
 So those funds would be considered UBI, and you (the organization) would have to pay income on those funds.
 Even if you use that money to fund your programs – it is unrelated to your activities and you’ll need to report it at the end of the year.

-According to the IRS, "For most organizations, an activity is an unrelated business (and subject to unrelated business income tax) if it meets three requirements:
+According to the IRS, "For most organizations, an activity is an unrelated business (and subject to unrelated business income tax) if it meets three requirements: It is a trade or business,

 It is regularly carried on, and